slotThe/slotThe.github.io/research.md

 title: Research
 ---

-Most of my work is in applied category theory, where I study e.g. how algebraic notions lift into a more categorical framework and how much of the theory still works in that context.
+Most of my work is in "applied" category theory.
+For example, I like to study how algebraic objects lift into more categorical frameworks and how much of the theory people have developed still works in that context.
+When no one's looking, I also like to study categories for their own sake.

 ## Preprints